techidaily/site-win11-tips/source/_posts/character-discovery-windows-11-pathway.md

  The Run command dialog is another way to quickly find the apps and programs you are looking for.
 In order to open the Character Map using the Run dialog box, follow these steps:

-1. Open Windows Run Dialog Box (see[how to open Run on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) ).
+1. Open Windows Run Dialog Box (see [how to open Run on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) ).
 ![Open Character Map Using the Search Tool Using the Run Command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Open-Character-Map-Using-the-Search-Tool-Using-the-Run-Command.jpg)
 2. Type "charmap" into the text box and press the**Enter** key.
 The Character Map window will now appear on your screen.